 - Empowers project teams to work creatively and effectively.

 We can thank a team of inventive software developers for the birth of Agile; now, a wide variety of teams, from consulting agencies to marketing are using Agile.
-To see how, check out our eBook, Agile for Marketers.
+To see how, check out our eBook, Agile for Marketing Teams.

 Tell us why you use an Agile process for managing your projects.